First footsteps in Canada – Toronto and the Niagara Falls

 An interesting part of the town with many hippy shops and pop up stores.
 Colorful streets, people and great vibes.
 I ate in the Hungarian Thai restaurant, can totally recommend it.
 Although the portion was too much to eat (#justeuropeanthings).

-There is always more to read: 2 weeks before Sziget festival - visit to the Island of Freedom
+There is always more to read: A full guide: How to make the most out of Budapest baths

 Kensington Toronto Canada